DigiBP/AS24TeamPulse/README.md

 ## Receiving E-Mail with "MAKE" 📧

-The [image](#makeReceive) below visualises the automated workflow in MAKE, including the modules.
+The [image](#makeReceive) below visualizes the automated workflow in MAKE, including the modules.
 The process starts with the Gmail module monitoring incoming emails.
 Then the emails are filtered if the email attachment is a PDF.

 The PDF files are routed to two actions, firstly uploading them directly to the digitbp.pulse.team@gmail.com Google Drive storage.
 This is used as a database to keep track of incoming invoices.
 The other path sends the PDF file to the PDF.co module.
 This module converts the information in the PDF file to JSON format, which is then passed to the JSON module to create a JSON object suitable for sending to an API using the HTTP post request module.